 While the compensation ranges are pre-defined in case of general damages for a head injury, payouts for special damages cannot be pre-established.
 Special damages significantly add up to your total compensation and can be of different types such as lost earnings, lost pension, medical costs, psychological or physiological treatment costs, special care fees, home adaptation costs, aid equipment expenses.

-To find out your exact compensation range for the general damages as well as the special damages you may qualify for, get in touch with our experienced head injury solicitors at RU1NJURED.
+To find out your exact compensation range for the general damages as well as the special damages you may qualify for, get in touch with our panel of expert head injury solicitors at RU1NJURED.

-Choosing expert head injury solicitors is the first step towards your successful compensation claim settlement.
+Choosing the right solicitors is the first step towards your successful compensation claim settlement.
 Following are some compelling reasons that make RU1NJURED anybody’s first choice:

-If you need any sort of help for making a head injury claim, we are just a call away.
+If you need any sort of help to initiate a compensation claim for a head injury, we are just a call away.
 You can reach us at 0800 955 18 27 or book a free consultation with our expert panel of head injury solicitors and get free, no-obligation advice on how to secure your compensation award.